UNDER CONSTRUCTION

 He explained that right after the Civil War, some businessmen built a row of luxury homes along the eastern ridge of the Hilltop (Sullivant's Hill) for the panoramic view of Columbus, which was unhindered back then.

-He claimed that most of these homes were never occupied (finished) because, in 1869, the state government used eminent domain to remove these homes for two enormous projects (this is highly supported under the year 1879).
+He claimed that most of these homes were never occupied (finished) because the state government used eminent domain to remove these homes for two enormous projects soon after generals Hayes and Grant won their 1968 elections (the total erasure of these homes is highly supported under the year 1879).

 1867 - 1870 The Crazy Years!